hik8hik/hik8hik.github.io/README.md

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-donate-blue)](https://www.buymeacoffee.com/hik8hik) [![Patreon](https://img.shields.io/badge/Patreon-donate-blue)](https://www.patreon.com/hik8hik)

 Welcome to my developer portfolio!
 This project showcases my skills, projects, and experience as a software developer.
-Feel free to use this template to create your own portfolio.
+It is built with cutting-edge technologies to provide a modern and seamless user experience.
+Feel free to explore, contribute, or use this as inspiration for your own portfolio.

 ## Table of Contents